 SCU offers its employees multiple leave options.

 The University provides leaves of absence to enable employees to attend to personal and professional obligations, and for periods of disability.
-All requests for leaves should be submitted to the Department of Human Resources for processing and approval.
+All requests for leaves should be initiated in Workday which will be submitted to the Department of Human Resources for processing and approval.
 Managers should direct any employee requests for leave to Benefits in the Department of Human Resources.

 Need to File an FMLA/ PFL / STD / LTD Claim?